Edward Cabrera: Career

 Cabrera signed with the Miami Marlins as an international free agent in July 2015.
 He made his professional debut in 2016 with the Gulf Coast Marlins, going 2–6 with a 4.21 ERA over 47 innings.
 He played 2017 with the Batavia Muckdogs, pitching to a 1–3 record and a 5.30 ERA over 13 games (six starts), and 2018 with the Greensboro Grasshoppers, compiling a 4–8 record with a 4.22 ERA over 22 starts.

 Cabrera started 2019 with the Jupiter Hammerheads, earning Florida State League All-Star honors, before being promoted to the Jacksonville Jumbo Shrimp.
 Over 19 starts between both clubs, Cabrera went 9–4 with a 2.23 ERA, striking out 116 over 96 2/3 innings.
 Cabrera was added to the Marlins 40-man roster following the 2019 season.

 Cabrera did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On August 21, 2021, Cabrera was promoted to the active roster to make his MLB debut.
 Cabrera made his MLB debut and earned a no-decision on August 25, pitching 6 1/3 innings and allowing three runs in a 4–3 victory over the Washington Nationals.

 On June 1, 2022, Cabrera earned his first career win over the Colorado Rockies.

+On August 1, 2023, Cabrera was sent to the Jacksonville Jumbo Shrimp.
+On September 6, Cabrera returned to pitch for the Marlins.
+He ended up tying the team record for a relief pitcher pitching strikeouts in a single game, with 8 strikeouts against the Los Angeles Dodgers.

+Cabrera made 5 starts for Miami to begin the 2024 season, logging a 7.17 ERA and 31 strikeouts.
+He was placed on the injured list with a right shoulder impingement on May 8, and was transferred to the 60–day injured list on June 23.
+Cabrera was activated from the injured list on July 7.
+In 2024, Cabrera would make 20 starts for the Marlins, posting a 4.95 ERA on the season with an 4-8 record and 107 strikeouts.